 Nairn is renowned around the world for its beautiful sandy beaches which are regularly highly rated on Trip Advisor.
 In days gone by, Nairn was a hugely popular seaside destination – and still is as it offers a wonderful base for the traditional family beach holiday.
 The area benefits from its own micro-climate and is one of the drier and sunnier parts of Scotland.
 Nairn is situated on the beautiful Moray coast, around 16 miles east of Inverness.
 10 miles across the Firth is the mysterious Black Isle and to the east are the Moray towns of Forres and Elgin.
 The area has a long and fascinating history with links to the legendary Macbeth and just 12 miles away you’ll find Clava Cairns, among the best preserved Neolithic burial chambers in Scotland.

 Nairn is the perfect base for exploring the Scottish Highlands and is close to Culloden Battlefield, Fort George, Cawdor Castle, Brodie Castle, Inverness, Urquhart Castle on Loch Ness.
 It is well connected by bus, train and air.
 If you enjoy outdoor activities check out walking in Nairn and Forres, the Dava Way or perhaps off-road cycling.
 There are options for fishing on the River Nairn or Findhorn – and bird watching at nearby Culbin?
-There is a Tourist Information Point in Nairn Community & Arts Centre but use visitNAIRN.com to plan ahead and reserve accommodation in a local Bed & Breakfast, hotel or self-catering holiday cottage.
+There is no Tourist Information Point in in Nairn so use visitNAIRN.com to plan ahead and reserve accommodation in a local Bed & Breakfast, hotel or self-catering holiday cottage.

 In its heyday as a Victorian “spa town” it became known as “the Brighton of the North”.
 These days, it is perhaps better known for its two championship golf courses – with another just 7 miles away.
 The Nairn clubs are on the “must play” lists of golfers the world over.